- The UOFC vs. The Yale College Dean’s Office?

 - Commit.
 Consider your schedule.
 Do you have enough time to commit to building an organization?
 Keep in mind, for most groups, creating a new organization means thinking through your mission, recruiting others, planning for and leading meetings, and organizing events.

 - Plan.
 If you believe strongly in your idea and are ready for the commitment of creating a new group, it’s time to create the skeleton of your organization and get others on board.
-To register a new organization, you will need at least 5 members and a basic constitution.
-At minimum, your group’s constitution should include a clear mission statement, information on how people join, clarification of your group leadership’s responsibilities, and a dissolution clause.
+Make sure you read through the registration and onboarding webpages to understand the requirements and process for starting a new student group.

 - Register.
 In order to access space, recruit at the Student Organizations Bazaar, and apply for university funds, student organizations must register with the Yale College Dean’s Office.
-The Yale College Dean’s Office registers new groups twice in an academic year, from August 1st to September 15th and from January 1st to February 1st.
+Beginning in 23-24, the Yale College Dean’s Office will only accept applications for new groups in the Spring.
+For exact registration dates, visit this website.
 Registration takes place through Yale Connect.
-If you’ve missed the deadline, you will need to wait until the next semester to register your group.
+If you’ve missed the deadline, you will need to wait until the next year to register your group.
 In the meantime, consider partnering with other organizations to host events.

 - Affiliate.
 After you’ve registered your organization with the YCDO, you are free to connect with any relevant campus centers.
 Campus centers include, but are not limited to, the Cultural Centers, OISS, Dwight Hall, the Chaplain’s Office, the School of Engineering and Applied Sciences, and the Yale Entrepreneurial Institute.
 Affiliation with a campus center may allow you access to additional resources, including funding and space.
 Each affiliation process is unique and varies in formality, so reach out directly to the center if you have questions about affiliation.

-- Present.
-The Onboarding Process culminates in a brief presentation in front of the Committee on New Organizations.
-The Committee will decide whether your group becomes a fully recognized organization or you need to complete further onboarding.
+- Update.
+The Onboarding Process culminates in a brief summary shared with the Student Organization Review Committee.
+The Committee will decide whether your group becomes a fully recognized organization or whether you need to complete further onboarding.

 Sure!
-To access the current application, click here.
+To access the intent to register form, click here.

 Please note, this link is only to show the questions currently asked on the application.
-You will need to complete and submit the form via Yale Connect in order to register your organization.
+You will need to complete and submit the form via Yale Connect in order to submit your intent to register application.
+This application is only available during the student organization registration dates.

-Registration for all current student organizations will remain active until September 15th of the Fall semester.
-If your group will continue to be active in the upcoming academic year, you are required to re-register between August 1st and September 15th via Yale Connect.
+Registration for all current student organizations will remain active until the Fall registration deadline.
+If your group will continue to be active in the upcoming academic year, you are required to re-register annually via Yale Connect.

-You must be an administrator of your organization’s Yale Connect portal in order to re-register your organization.
-If you are an administrator, between August 1st and September 15th, you can re-register your organization via Yale Connect one of two ways.
+You must be an Officer of your organization’s Yale Connect portal in order to re-register your organization.
+If you are an Officer, during the registration period, you can re-register your organization via Yale Connect.

-Option 1: If your organization has not yet re-registered for the academic year, you will notice an orange box that says “Your attention is needed!” on your Yale Connect portal.
-Clicking “Update Now” is the first way to edit your registration profile.
+If your organization has not yet re-registered for the academic year, you will notice a blue box that says “Requires Re-Registration” on your Yale Connect portal.

 Yes!
-All student organizations are required to send at least one representative to an annual training in September.
-This year, training will take place on September 9, 2017 at the Student Organizations Summit.
+All student organizations are required to send at least one representative to an annual training.
+You will receive more details as they become available.

 I’m interested in starting a new group, but I don’t know if I need to register with the YCDO or with Club Sports.
 What do I do?